Google Drive components

 Google Drive on the web, an online interface to view your Google Drive contents.

-Google Drive for Mac/PC, a downloadable application for Windows and Mac computers that lets you sync files between your computer and Google Drive on the web.
+Google Drive sync applications, which let you sync files between your Mac or Windows computer and Google Drive on the web.

 Google Drive mobile apps, to access your Drive on your mobile device, at any time and any place.

-- Google Drive storage plans, which provide 30 GB of free storage for Google Drive, Gmail, and Google+ Photos (15 GB for the legacy free edition of Google Apps), and you can purchase additional storage at very competitive rates.
-With Google Apps Unlimited or Google Apps for Education, you get unlimited storage for everyone (or 1 TB per user with 4 or fewer users).
+- Google Drive storage plans, which provide 15 GB, 30 GB, or unlimited free storage for Google Drive, Gmail, and Google Photos.
+You can also purchase additional storage at very competitive rates.